 Special Educational Needs

-Inclusion has been high on the agenda at Buile Hill Academy for many years and our initiatives have been praised by Ofsted and Government visitors on many occasions.
+‘Inclusion for all’ is a key priority at Buile Hill Academy and for many years, our initiatives have been praised by Ofsted and Government visitors.

 Within the Inclusion Department we have: